- What are the benefits of augmented reality in education? It

 The New York Times published an AR visualization to raise awareness of extreme levels of pollution from the Gulf to New Delhi.
 Using the app, you can see how the world’s most polluted air compares with pollution in your hometown.

-Learn more of the data science trends 2022
+Learn more about the data science trends 2024

 Augmented Reality in financial services: what to expect?